LiubovBoss/liubovboss/README.md

 I'm a QA Engineer from Ukraine

-- I have over 2 years of experience in manual testing
+- I have over two years of experience in manual testing

-- pecializing in functional, regression, and UI/UX testing
+- I specialize in functional, regression, and UI/UX testing

 - I am always open to learning and improving myself